This blog may contain affiliate links. Read our disclosure policy for more info.

 33. Visit Kootenay National Park

-This full-day tour to Kootenay National Park departs from Banff and includes two self-guided hikes, stops at scenic viewpoints of Vermillion Mountain and Mitchell Mountain, and an optional visit to the Radium Hot Springs.
-This guided tour is 10 hours in length and costs from $180 CAD per person.
+Whenever we’re presented with such a large area that’s full of so many incredible things to do, the first thing we think of is whether there are any good tours that can give us a complete introduction!
+This full-day tour to Kootenay National Park is just that, departing from Banff and including two self-guided hikes, stops at scenic viewpoints of Vermillion Mountain and Mitchell Mountain, and includes an optional visit to the Radium Hot Springs.

-Another scenic hike within Kootenay National Park is the 10-kilometer/6.2-mile Stanley Glacier hike, which will take a minimum of 3 hours to complete.
-It’s rated as moderate, and although the beginning of the trail is pretty easy the final section is an uneven track that involves walking on loose rocks – so a reasonable level of fitness is recommended.
-There’s incredibly photogenic alpine scenery for most of the trail, with the views of the Kootenay Valley being my favorite.
+Another scenic hike within Kootenay National Park is the 10-kilometer (6.2 mile) Stanley Glacier hike, which will take a minimum of 3 hours to complete.
+It’s rated as moderate, and although the beginning of the trail is pretty easy, the final section is an uneven track that involves walking on loose rocks – so a reasonable level of fitness is recommended.

-There’s a small town within the Kootenays, aptly named Radium Hot Springs after the famed hot springs outside of town.
-The Springs are just 3 kilometers from the town and are essentially man-made pools fed by natural spring waters.
+There’s also a small town within the Kootenays, aptly named Radium Hot Springs after the famed hot springs outside of town.
+The springs are just 3 km (1.86 mi) from the town and are essentially man-made pools fed by natural spring waters.
 You can jump right into the cool pool to take a swim, or just relax and warm up in the hot pool.
-The hot springs are open year-round and because they are owned by Parks Canada, the cost is kept low at about $8 CAD.
-You can even purchase a punch pass and go multiple times!

-Related Read: If you have time on your itinerary why not consider spending the night in Radium Hot Springs, I’ve put together a list of the best airbnb’s in Radium Hot Springs that I’m sure you’ll love.
+Related Read: If you have time on your itinerary why not consider spending the night in Radium Hot Springs, I’ve put together a list of the best Airbnbs in Radium Hot Springs that I’m sure you’ll love.

 34. Soak in the Banff Upper Hot Springs